victor-navarro/victor-navarro.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

 Hi there, I'm Victor.
-I am a Senior Research Fellow at <a href='https://www.cardiff.ac.uk/psychology'>Cardiff University</a> using experimental methods and mathematical formalism to study the learning processes in human and non-human animals.
+I am a Senior Research Fellow at <a href='https://www.cardiff.ac.uk/psychology'>Cardiff University</a> using experimental methods and mathematical formalism to study learning processes in human and non-human animals.
 What about you?

 Feel free to explore around.
 Hope you enjoy your stay!